RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 - error at `IntegrateData()`: `number of items to replace is not a multiple of replacement length` ; Discussed [here](https://github.com/satijalab/seurat/issues/6341) and [here](https://github.com/satijalab/seurat/issues/6359), seems to hapenn when some clusters have very few cells...
 To solve it: make sure FindTransferAnchors() was working, produce anchors; change k.anchor and k.filter it can help increasing number of anchors (more anchors is better).
 Then in TransferData() decrease k.weight .
+  --> **SOLVED by using all cells and NOT downsample: Issue can happen if cell type too small; so no cell are projected and it bug...
+USing all cells from the dataset is better..**